Osher Interest Groups

 UR Women’s Basketball Interest Group

 The aim of our UR Women’s Basketball Special Interest Group (SIG) is to enjoy the UR women’s games together (home and some away games) and support the team.
-We have been assigned our own designated Osher section in the Robins Center.
+We have been assigned our own designated Osher section in the Robins Center and we call our group Silver Spiders.

 Join us in attending special programs, presentations, and practices with the UR coaches and players.
 Most of us have season tickets, but that is not a requirement to join this group.